mozilla/pluotsorbet/README.md

 1. Add the method to the `yieldMap` in jit/analyze.ts
 2. Use `asyncImpl` in override.js to return the asnyc value with a `Promise`.

-The `asyncImpl` is optional if part of the code doesn't make async calls, the method could return value as regular native method and the VM will handle it properly.

 e.g:

     Native["java/lang/Thread.sleep.(J)V"] = function(delay) {
         asyncImpl("V", new Promise(function(resolve, reject) {
             window.setTimeout(resolve, delay.toNumber());
+        }));
+    };

+The `asyncImpl` call is optional if part of the code doesn't make async calls.
+The method can sometimes return a value synchronously, and the VM will handle it properly.
+However, if a native ever calls asyncImpl, even if it doesn't always do so, then you need to add the method to `yieldMap`.

+e.g:

+    Native["java/lang/Thread.newSleep.(J)Z"] = function(delay) {
+        if (delay < 0) {
+          // Return false synchronously.
+Note: we use 1 and 0 in JavaScript to
+          // represent true and false in Java. return 0;
+        }
+        // Return true asynchronously with `asyncImpl`.
+        asyncImpl("Z", new Promise(function(resolve, reject) {
+            window.setTimeout(resolve.bind(null, 1), delay.toNumber());
         }));
     };